evgfilim1/userbot/README.md

 Colors:
 • color <color_spec> — Sends a specified color sample
-• usercolor <reply|id> — Sends a color sample of user's color as shown in clients
+• usercolor [user_id] — Sends a color sample of user's color as shown in clients

 Content converters:
-• toaudio [reply] — Extracts audio from video
+• toaudio — Extracts audio from video
-• togif [reply] — Converts a video to a mpeg4 gif
+• togif — Converts a video to a mpeg4 gif
-• tosticker [reply] ['png'|'webp'] — Converts a photo to a sticker-ready png or webp
+• tosticker ['png'|'webp'] — Converts a photo to a sticker-ready png or webp

 Dice:
 • roll|dice <dice_spec> — Rolls dice according to d20.roll syntax

 Download:
-• download|dl [reply] [filename] — Downloads a file or files
+• download|dl ['single'|'all'] [filename]... — Downloads a file or files

 Hooks:
 • hooklist|hook_list — List all available hooks